BazaarDog/bazaar-dog-offline/README.md

 [![Coveralls](https://img.shields.io/coveralls/BazaarDog/bazaar-dog-offline.svg)](https://coveralls.io/github/BazaarDog/bazaar-dog-offline)
 [![Dev Dependencies](https://david-dm.org/BazaarDog/bazaar-dog-offline/dev-status.svg)](https://david-dm.org/BazaarDog/bazaar-dog-offline?type=dev)

-A this is a caching search engine for browsing OpenBazaar while offline.
+A cachy search engine for browsing OpenBazaar while offline.
 It uses [ndx](https://github.com/localvoid/ndx) for full text search and
-[localForage](https://github.com/localForage/localForage) as a cache API
+[localForage](https://github.com/localForage/localForage) as a cache API.
+It can cache results from other search providers as well as listings browsed from the vendor's `listing.json` file on the OpenBazaar network.

+It cannot (ATM) cache a full listing if loaded directly.

+By default it loads the top 2000 active listings (legal in USA) from BazaarDog (~5 MB) on first boot.
+After that, it will not bootstrap again and operates completely offline, only caching what is passed to it from the client.

+**Be Careful.** **No Scam protection.** **No filtering after bootstrap.**

+Beyond bootstrapping, any content that is cached or returned originating from a third-party search provider or the OpenBazaar ipfs network is entirely the responsibility of the user.
+This library is intended to work entirely on an end-user's device and not contact the outside world after bootstrapping.

 <img src="https://github.com/BazaarDog/bazaar-dog-offline/raw/master/assets/hi_res_logo_offline.png">